w3f/polkadot-wiki/docs/learn-governance.md

 In short, when turnout rate is low, a super-majority is required to pass the proposal, which means a higher threshold of "aye" (yes) votes have to be reached, but as turnout increases towards 100%, it becomes a simple-majority.

-All three talling mechanisms - majority carries, super-majority approve, and super-majority against - equate to a simple majority carries system at 100% turnout.
+All three tallying mechanisms - majority carries, super-majority approve, and super-majority against - equate to a simple majority carries system at 100% turnout.

 ## Council